Keibert Ruiz Preview, Player Props: Nationals vs. Phillies

-The Washington Nationals, including Keibert Ruiz (.342 batting average in his past 10 games), take on starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.
+Keibert Ruiz and his .432 on-base percentage over his past 10 games (114 points higher than his season-long percentage), will be in action for the Washington Nationals against the Philadelphia Phillies and Zack Wheeler on August 20 at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Phillies.
+In his most recent game he had a hitless showing (0-for-4) against the Phillies.

 Keibert Ruiz Game Info & Props vs. the Phillies